gabibadea00/mlops-platforms-benchmark-comparison/README.md

 # Dataset Downloader

-This script downloads datasets like SQuAD and Plantdoc to a specified local directory.
+This script downloads datasets like SQuAD, Plantdoc, Deepcovid, AdultCensus to a specified local directory.
 It checks if the files already exist and saves them in organized subfolders.

 ## Datasets